Updated: Sep 28

 I had already bought my first "real" camera (Canon 77D) and started the "WeedTravelFood" brand, but I knew with the help of a real photographer/videographer I could get the quality content I envisioned.

 I told people I had built solid relationships with that I wanted to move in a new I direction and they gave me support.
-With all my visits to cannabis grows, processing centers and dispensaries...knowledge I've gained from talking with so many growers, cultivators, retailers, processors and company heads...plus all the different cannabis strains, products and brands I've tried in different markets over the years...I'm now considered an influencer.
+With all my visits to cannabis grows, processing centers and dispensaries...knowledge I've gained from talking with so many growers, cultivators, retailers, processors and company heads...plus all the different cannabis strains, products and brands I've tried in different markets over the years...I'm now considered a "Cannabis Influencer."

 I want to use my "influence" to do a couple of things: